 On-Page Optimization: The Anatomy of SEO and Your Web Page in 2019

 This shows the importance of having your business site show up on search engines, especially Google (no need to be intimidated).
 And in order to do this, you have to implement an SEO strategy that consists of on-page optimization.

 There’s a lot that goes into on page SEO, which can turn off many business owners.
 But if you ignore it, it comes at the peril of your digital branding.

-Since the majority of people are online looking for products and services (pay attention to your own search habits), you need to have a presence online.
+Since the majority of people online are looking for products and services (pay attention to your own search habits), you need to have a targeted presence online.
 So in this quick guide, we’re going to cover the anatomy of on page SEO and how it can benefit you directly.

 Get your pen and paper ready to jot down this on-page SEO checklist and be sure to note the on page SEO factors for 2019.

 Optimized Title Tags

-Hopefully, you already know that optimization is all about keywords.
+SEO and On-Page optimization stem from your target keywords.
 Once you have your list of highly-targeted keywords, you can begin your on-page optimization.
 The first place you want to begin is with your title tags.

 These should begin with relevant keywords to help the page rank for the term.
 When users search for that keyword, it’ll make your page more likely to show up in their search engine results pages (SERPs).